BalaganeshA2k/config-server/README.md

 # config-server
-servers the configuration files for my projects
+serves the configuration files for my projects